Provable Coordination for LLM Agents via Message Sequence Charts: From Global to Distributed Programs

 \paragraph{Runtime Planning.} The framework as presented treats workflows as static specifications.
 ZipperGen also supports a \texttt{@planner} decorator for cases where the coordination structure is not known in advance.
 A planner action is declared like any other action and can be used directly inside a \texttt{@workflow}:

 At runtime, ZipperGen builds a hidden system prompt from all of the following: the \texttt{description}, an auto-generated summary of the available workers, DSL rules, and any \texttt{allow} extensions.
 An optional \texttt{actions} parameter supplies a pre-defined vocabulary.
-Since every ZipperGen action (\texttt{@llm}, \texttt{@pure}, \texttt{@planner}, or \texttt{@workflow}) presents the same interface of typed inputs and a typed output, any of these may in principle appear in the vocabulary.
+Since \texttt{@llm}, \texttt{@pure}, \texttt{@effect}, and \texttt{@human} actions present the same interface of typed inputs and a typed output, any of them may appear in the vocabulary.
 The planner receives their signatures and may call them directly in the generated workflow.
 The \texttt{allow} parameter controls what else the generated workflow may use: \texttt{"pure"} and \texttt{"llm"} permit the LLM to define new actions beyond the supplied vocabulary, while \texttt{"if"} and \texttt{"while"} enable conditional branching and loops.
 By default only linear workflows over the supplied action vocabulary are permitted.
 The optional \texttt{instructions} parameter lets the user guide how workers are assigned to tasks.
 Without it the runtime encourages the planner to use as many workers as reasonable.

-The designated LLM also receives the actual values of all input variables, so it sees what it is working with rather than just variable names, and generates a complete sub-workflow in the ZipperGen DSL.
+The designated LLM also receives the actual values of all input variables, so it sees what it is working with rather than just variable names, and generates a complete workflow in the ZipperGen DSL.
 ZipperGen validates the generated workflow, projects it, and executes it.
-Worker lifelines are declared by name in \texttt{@planner} and created implicitly for the sub-workflow's isolated scope, with their own threads and channels.
+Worker lifelines are declared by name in \texttt{@planner} and created implicitly for the generated workflow's isolated scope, with their own threads and channels.
 Worker names must be distinct from the calling lifeline.
-Nested planners work without any additional declaration.
 Under these conditions the same projection and deadlock-freedom guarantees apply as for handwritten workflows.